jakesankey/JSTest/README.md

       JSTest.assertStrictEqual(1,1); // SUCCESS (using ===)
       JSTest.assertStrict("Test", "Test"); // SUCCESS (using ===)

-      // Test Pool - You can also run multiple tests with one function and some JSON JSTest.testPool(
+      // Test Pool - You can also run multiple tests with one function and an array JSTest.testPool(
               [
                 {